See index to all the chapters for Putting Out the Planetary Fire

 “Not in my backyard” or “NIMBY” sentiments are another major obstacle to renewable energy infrastructure.

-Siting of renewable energy has been a major problem in NY, with wind and solar projects often requiring ten years or more for approval.
-To try to reduce the time frame closer to two years, NY in 2020 passed a law strengthening the state’s ability to override municipal laws and regulations when those laws are found to be “unreasonably burdensome.”
+Siting of renewable energy has been a major problem in New York, with wind and solar projects often requiring ten years or more for approval.
+To try to reduce the time frame closer to two years, New York passed a law in 2020 strengthening the state’s ability to override municipal laws and regulations when those laws are found to be “unreasonably burdensome.”
 The state Office of Renewable Energy Siting will be responsible for overseeing the permitting process for renewable energy projects larger than 20 MW.

 In June 2022, California passed a law to streamline the approval process for large renewable energy systems.